 Legislative or Other Actions Affecting REITs.
 Current and prospective holders of our stock should recognize the present federal income tax treatment of an investment in our stock may be modified by legislative, judicial or administrative action at any time and that any such action may affect investments and commitments previously made.
-For example, the Tax Act, which the U.S. President signed into law on December 22, 2017, significantly changes the U.S. federal income tax system, including rules that directly and indirectly affect REITs and their stockholders.
 The rules dealing with federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Department of the Treasury.
 Changes to the federal tax laws and interpretations thereof could adversely affect an investment in our stock.